ly759059219/Spore-Dataset/README.md

 ## 📂 Dataset Availability

 We appreciate your interest in our dataset.
-To ensure compliance with journal policies and peer review standards, the full dataset will be made publicly available **after the paper is formally published**.
+To ensure compliance with journal policies and peer review standards, the full spore image dataset will be made publicly available **after the paper is formally published**.

-Planned release includes:
-- Raw spore image data
-- Annotated labels (YOLO format)
-- Data partition files (train/val/test splits)

 > ✅ **Expected release: After formal publication of the manuscript.**